Things to do in Ho Chi Minh City Vietnam

 Like many South East Asian countries, Ho Chi Minh City weather is divided into two seasons, wet and dry, to get the most out of Ho Chi Minh City sightseeing it’s advisable to come in the dry season.

 The dry season is between December and April and is generally cooler than other months of the year making it the most popular time to visit.
-During this period Ho Chi Minh City tourism is at its peak and Ho Chi Minh City attractions and Ho Chi Min City accommodation is jam-packed so booking is essential.
+During this period Ho Chi Minh City tourism is at its peak and Ho Chi Minh City attractions and Ho Chi Min City hotels are jam-packed so booking is essential.

 Ho Chi Minh City Airport